-Lodgings tax is a privilege tax on persons, firms, and corporations engaged in the renting or furnishing of rooms, lodgings or other accommodations to transients for periods of less than 180 days of continuous occupations and applies to all charges for personal property used or furnished in such rooms or lodgings.
+Lodgings tax is a privilege tax on persons, firms, and corporations engaged in the renting or furnishing of rooms, lodgings, or other accommodations to transients for periods of less than 180 days of continuous occupation and applies to all charges for personal property used or furnished in such rooms or lodgings.

-If the third party platform/facilitator remits all the state and local lodging taxes for the transactions made through the platform/facilitator, you do not need a state lodging account or a local lodgings account.
+If the third party platform or facilitator remits all the state and local lodgings tax for the transactions made through the platform/facilitator, you do not need a state lodgings tax account or a local lodgings tax account.

-If you will be making lodging transactions yourself and also using a third party platform/facilitator, you must obtain a state and local lodging tax account to file and pay taxes on the lodging transactions you made.
-NOTE: You should report any third party/facilitator transactions on the state and local lodging tax return and then deduct those transactions to arrive at the net taxable gross proceeds.
+If you will be making lodgings transactions yourself and are also using a third party platform or facilitator, you must obtain a state and local lodgings tax account to file and pay taxes on the lodgings transactions you made.
+Note: You should report any third party or facilitator transactions on the state and local lodgings tax return and then deduct those transactions to arrive at the net taxable gross proceeds.

-No. Third party platforms/facilitators do not provide a listing of how much lodging taxes is applied to any individual or specific lodging addresses.
+No. Third party platforms or facilitators do not provide a listing of how much lodgings tax is applied to any individual or specific lodgings address.

-Local lodgings tax is levied in the same manner as the state lodgings tax; these rates vary.
-However, we do not administer all county or city lodgings taxes.
-Therefore, be advised to contact all counties and municipalities in which you do business in order to determine if you should register with them to collect their local tax.
-The same filing status and due date applicable to the state lodging tax is applicable to local lodging tax.
-Note: If paying via EFT, the EFT payment information must be transmitted by 4:00 p.m.
-(Central Standard Time) on or before the due date, to be considered timely paid.
+Local lodgings tax is levied in the same manner as the state lodgings tax, although these rates vary.
+ALDOR does not administer all county or city lodgings taxes.
+Therefore, be advised to contact all counties and municipalities in which you do business in order to determine if you should register with them to collect their local lodgings tax.
+The same filing status and due date applicable to the state lodgings tax is also applicable to local lodgings tax.
+Note: If paying electronically, the EFT payment information must be transmitted by 4:00 p.m. (central time) on or before the due date, to be considered timely paid.

-Section 40-26-1 provides the following exemptions from lodging taxes as listed below:
+Section 40-26-1 provides the following exemptions from lodgings tax: